vsch/scheduler/README.md

 The total RAM overhead per task is 5 bytes, with a fixed overhead of 10 bytes for the scheduler.

-For `YieldingTask` the overhead adds a stack buffer, to hold the task specific stack contents.
+For `AsyncTask` the overhead adds a stack buffer, to hold the task specific stack contents.
 This only includes stack data between the point on the stack when it was resumed and when yield was called.
 This data is removed from the stack into the buffer at time of yield, and restored to the stack when the task is resumed.

-`YieldingTask` methods:
+`AsyncTask` methods:

 * `uint8_t yieldSuspend()` - yield and suspend the task.
 It will not return until task is resumed via `resume()` call.